FAQs

 It’s not important – many travel solo on safari.
 Be aware, however, that many (but not all) safari lodges add a single surcharge for single occupancy.
 Talk to us.
 We’ll help you find the best value.

-In general we prefer you to stay in, but it depends on the region and the game reserve.
-We can advise according to area.
+In general we like you to stay in, but it all depends on the region and the game reserve.
+We can best advise according to area and lodge.

-To best serve you, we looked for quality wildlife viewing paired with comfortable, all-inclusive accommodation.
-We recommend self-sustaining game reserves only, in which all species co-habit according to nature’s order (as opposed to being separated into different enclosures).
-Therefore size matters (of the game reserve) as does a consistently ethical wildlife policy plus superb hospitality.
-We are fussy about all these focus points; see our profiles here.
+Not easy for you, without expert advice.
+We picked places based on top quality wildlife viewing, comfortable chalets, fresh food, and a very good service ethic.
+Also, we insist on self-sustaining game reserves, in which all endemic species co-habit according to nature’s order (as opposed to being separated into different enclosures).
+Therefore size matters (of the game reserve) and be assured, we’re fussy about all these points; they make a difference.
+See our profiles here.

 When is the best time?

-Pretty much always, because Africa is blessed with near-perfect weather.
-We do have seasons.
-These are measured in rainfall (ie. rainy or dry seasons) and temperatures will vary moderately.
+Pretty much always, because African safari areas are blessed with near-perfect weather.
+We do have seasons, of course.
+These are measured in rainfall (ie. rainy or dry seasons) and temperatures, which only vary moderately.
 We can advise where and when will be optimal.

-We cost all our tours on the published prices of safari lodges.
-No more.
-Effectively this makes us unofficial agents for the lodges we rate and choose to recommend.
+We cost all our tours on the published prices of our preferred safari lodges, no more.
+These lodges are chosen on merit.
 Road transfers, internal flights, conservation fees, taxis and government tourism levies are then added to the lodge price, as needed.
 Bank charges of 3 – 5% for credit card payments will apply; there is no charge for EFTs.
-It is possible to do all the logistics (safari flights etc) payments yourself if you have the time, or you prefer this.
-Our fully inclusive safari prices for 2025/26 are priced on average US$600 per person per night in a private game reserve, all-inclusive.
+The total cost is presented to you and confirmed when a deposit has been paid.
+It is possible to do all the logistics (safari flights etc) payments yourself if you prefer this.
+Our fully inclusive safari prices for 2026/27 are very roughly an average of US$600 per person per night in a top private game reserve, and this includes VAT.

 Botswana safari